Also known as:

 Education and training

-To become a navy sailor within the Australian Defence Force (ADF), you must pass the recruitment process and complete Basic Training at the Royal Australian Navy Recruit School.
+To become a navy sailor within the Australian Defence Force (ADF) you must pass the recruitment process and complete recruit training at the Royal Australian Navy Recruit School.

-You will undergo a series of written, physical, psychological and medical checks and interviews.
-You will also need to undergo a National Police History Check.
+You must be an Australian citizen (although permanent residents may be considered under certain circumstances), have passed Year 10 English and Mathematics and be at least 16 years and six months old to apply.
+You will undergo a series of written, aptitude, physical, psychological and medical checks and interviews.
+You will also need to undergo a National Police Check.

-Successful applicants are required to complete 11 weeks of Basic Training at the Royal Australian Navy Recruit School at HMAS Cerberus, in Westernport, Victoria.
+Successful applicants are required to complete 11 weeks of recruit training at the Royal Australian Navy Recruit School at HMAS Cerberus in Crib Point, Victoria.

-Once you have completed Basic Training you will then progress to a Category School where you will learn about your specific role.
+Once you have graduated from Recruit School you will then progress to Initial Employment Training where you will learn about your specific role.
 The length, location and qualifications required for training will be dependent on your role.

-You can also join the Australian Defence Force on a part time basis within the Navy Reserves.
+You can also join the ADF on a part time basis within the Navy Reserves.